 air of New York State and pick apples from the trees.
 Check Back for

 more info about U-Pick.
+Sleepy Hills Orchard Facebook page.
 Sorry no dogs allowed in the orchard except

-varieties!), At Soons Orchards you'll find fresh-picked apples, real
+running.
+At Soons Orchards you will find fresh-picked apples, real

 apple cider, homegrown and local fruits and vegetables, delicious